thosgood/this-weeks-finds/markdown/1-50/week48.md

 normally want to do are then permitted.
 The marvelous thing about Chern-Simons theory is that one can show the TQFT axioms hold starting from some beautiful algebraic structures called quantum groups.
-Corresponding to every "semisimple Lie group" \-\-- examples being the groups SU(n) of unitary complex nxn matrices with determinant 1 \-\-- there is a quantum group, which is not really a group, but a so-called "quasitriangular Hopf algebra."
-Amusingly these quantum groups really depend on Planck's constant ħ, and reduce to the ordinary groups in the "classical limit" ħ → 0!
+Corresponding to every "semisimple Lie group" --- examples being the groups SU(n) of unitary complex nxn matrices with determinant 1 --- there is a quantum group, which is not really a group, but a so-called "quasitriangular Hopf algebra."
+Amusingly these quantum groups really depend on Planck's constant $\hbar$, and reduce to the ordinary groups in the "classical limit" $\hbar \to 0$!

 Now, where these quantum groups come from has always been a bit of a puzzle.
 They can be rigorously shown to exist, that's for sure.
 There